 The Energy Transition Act requires that New Mexico utilities use “competitively procured” renewable energy to replace fossil fuels in reaching the RPS goals.
-This is an important part of the law, because competition in procurement of energy will provide us with the lowest price, keeping rates down.
+This is an important part of the law, because competition in procurement of energy will give us the lowest price, keeping rates down.

-In 2018, I initiated a Notice of Inquiry docket into the competitive procurement practices of the three vertically-integrated utility companies in New Mexico: PNM, SPS, and EPE.
-We obtained information from these companies about their procurement practices and from Staff about practices in other states.
-In early 2019, I obtained the Commission’s approval to convert that docket to a rulemaking docket.
-My goal is to have a competitive procurement rule in place by the Fall of 2019 that can be used by utilities as they move forward with procurements to achieve the 100% clean energy standard.
+In 2018, I initiated a Notice of Inquiry docket into the competitive procurement practices of the three utility companies in New Mexico: PNM, SPS, and EPE.
+After obtaining information on these companies’ procurement practices and practices in other states, I got the Commission’s approval to convert that docket to a rulemaking docket, which was recently inexplicably voted closed by a majority of Commissioners (3 of the 5 Commissioners on the PRC), a week in advance of the hearing on the draft rule.
+Nevertheless, I will continue to work to have a competitive procurement rule in place as soon as possible.
+In the meantime, I will use all the tools of inquiry available to scrutinize utilities’ procurement practices on a case-by-case basis.

 Distributed Energy Resources (DERs)

 DERs are all the types of energy or technology that are “behind the meter” (on the house side of the electricity meter) that provide value to the home owner or the grid.
-They have been defined as “physical and virtual assets that are deployed across the distribution grid, typically close to load, and usually behind the meter, which can be used individually or in aggregate to provide value to the grid, individual customers, or both.”
+They have been defined as “physical and virtual assets that are deployed across the distribution grid, typically close to load [the places where the energy is used], and usually behind the meter, which can be used individually or in aggregate to provide value to the grid, individual customers, or both.”
 From Distributed Energy Resources 101: Required Reading for a Modern Grid

 DERS include rooftop solar systems, battery storage, energy efficiency practices, such as LED light bulbs and energy saver appliances, and demand-side management practices, such as time-of-use rate programs or thermal energy (passive solar) storage.
 When aggregated, DERs can support a more flexible and efficient grid and provide energy, capacity, and ancillary services for both the distribution and bulk power systems.